Women's, Gender, and Sexuality Studies (WGS) - Courses

 Interdisciplinary analysis of a social issue, idea, or institution from the perspective of women and women's studies.
 Repeatable for credit - maximum nine.
 Department approval is necessary to apply more than three credits toward the WS minor.
-Prerequisite: one of the following: WGS 100, WGS 130, WGS 212, ERS 100, EDS 206, EFN 205, SOC 110, SOC 120 or approval of instructor.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, WGS 212, ERS 100, EDS 206, EFN 205, SOC 110, SOC 120.
 Offered Occasionally.

 WGS 331 Cr.3

 Images of Women of Color